jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

 :Type: ``bool``

-Set to ``true`` to tell the underlying HTTP handler that you wish to stream the response body of a response from the web service rather than download it all up-front.
-For example, this option is relied upon in the Amazon S3 stream wrapper class to ensure that the data is streamed.
+Set to ``true`` to tell the underlying HTTP handler that you want to stream the response body of a response from the web service, rather than download it all up front.
+For example, this option is relied on in the |S3| stream wrapper class to ensure that the data is streamed.

 .. _http_timeout: